jacobkap/crimebythenumbers/docs/hotspot-maps.md

 ## Making a hotspot map

 Now we can start making hotspot maps which help to show areas with clusters of events.
 We'll do this using hexagonal bins which are an efficient way of showing clusters of events on a map.
 Our syntax will be similar to the map above but now we want to use the function `stat_binhex()` rather than `geom_point()`.
-It starts the same as before with `aex(x = X, y = Y)` (or whatever the longitude and latitude columns are called in your data), as well as `data = suicide` outside of the `aes()` parameter.
+It starts the same as before with `aes(x = X, y = Y)` (or whatever the longitude and latitude columns are called in your data), as well as `data = suicide` outside of the `aes()` parameter.

 There are two new things we need to make the hotspot map.
-First we add the parameter `bins = number_of_bins` where "number_of_bins" is a number we select. `bins` essentially says how large or small we want each cluster of events to be.
+First, we add the parameter `bins = number_of_bins` where "number_of_bins" is a number we select. `bins` essentially says how large or small we want each cluster of events to be.
 A smaller value for `bins` says we want more events clustered together, making larger bins.
 A larger value for bins has each bin be smaller on the map and capture fewer events.
-This will become more clear with examples.
+This will become clearer with examples.

 The second thing is to add the function `coord_cartesian()` which just tells `ggplot()` we are going to do some spatial analysis in the making of the bins.
 We don't need to add any parameters in this.